Tommrodrigues/Blog/content/posts/RNA Vaccines/index.md

 The immune system is a remarkably complex system that is capable of recognising and eliminating invading organisms, then developing a memory of the invader so that future infections can be dealt with straight away.

-At its heart, the immune system functions by responding to the proteins present on the surface invading pathogens: antigens.
+At its heart, the immune system functions by responding to the proteins present on the surface of invading pathogens: antigens.

 ![image](./images/virus.jpg)